-Similar to file input/bathy.bin, this file is a 2D(x,y) map of τ_x wind stress values, formatted in the same manner.
+Similar to file input/bathy.bin, this file is a 2-D(x,y) map of $\tau_x$ wind stress values, formatted in the same manner.
 The units are Nm-2.
-Although τ_x is only a function of y in this experiment, this file must still define a complete 2D map in order to be compatible with the standard code for loading forcing fields in MITgcm.
-The matlab program verification/tutorial_barotropic_gyre/input/gendata.m was used to generate this wind stress file.
-To run the barotropic jet variation of this tutorial example (see Figure 4.4), you will in fact need to run this matlab program to generate the file input/windx_siny.bin.
+Although $\tau_x$ is only a function of y in this experiment, this file must still define a complete 2-D map in order to be compatible with the standard code for loading forcing fields in MITgcm.
+The matlab program verification/tutorial\barotropic\gyre/input/gendata.m was used to generate this wind stress file (alternatively, see python equivalent gendata.py).
+To run the barotropic jet variation of this tutorial example (see Figure 4.4), you will in fact need to run one of these programs to generate the file input/windx\siny.bin.